Chart Your Path

 Before you start taking a course, we recommend that you take the brief, 10-minute Pathway Assessment on the Pathway Finder page.
 You’ll be asked questions in six areas that will generate an automatic report estimating your strengths and weaknesses and recommending what courses would be appropriate for you to take first.
 Also checkout our Top 5 Recommendations page!

 Start a course!
 You can jump right in a course, with or without taking the Pathway Assessment.
-On each course page, you will see a “Start Course” button.
-Click that button and you can begin the course.
-You can take any course at any time but we recommend you chart your pathway of courses and take courses in a thoughtful sequence.
+Every course includes some free lessons.
+To continue, you will need to purchase a subscription with a two-week free trial (which first requires a free user account).
+Select the “Start Course” button on any course to begin.
+We recommend you chart your pathway of courses and take courses in a thoughtful sequence.

 There are many hundreds of classical educators on ClassicalU and you can connect with many of them by joining either a course group (to connect with others taking the same course) or an interest group.
 You can also start your own “Travel” group in which you and several friends can travel together on ClassicalU and share experiences, insights, and ideas.